avelino/awesome-go/README.md

 * [Rodent](https://github.com/alouche/rodent) - Rodent helps you manage Go versions, projects and track dependencies.
 * [s3gof3r](https://github.com/rlmcpherson/s3gof3r) - A small utility/library optimized for high speed transfer of large objects into and out of Amazon S3.
 * [Scaleway-cli](https://github.com/scaleway/scaleway-cli) - Manage BareMetal Servers from Command Line (as easily as with Docker).
+* [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the reponse code and data between each call for specific server stress based on its previous response.
 * [Vegeta] (https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
 * [webhook](https://github.com/adnanh/webhook) - Tool which allows user to create HTTP endpoints (hooks) that execute commands on the server.
 * [Wide](https://wide.b3log.org/login) - A Web-based IDE for Teams using Golang.